Yasmin-FY/llm-safety-silencing/mitigations/README.md

 Automatic context reset after N interactions or when topic shifts dramatically.
 The goal is to prevent long-term context corruption.
 For example, topic detection can trigger a partial memory wipe of persona adaptations.

 A further enhancement of this concept is Context Segmentation and Firewalls.
 With this concept, instead of resetting the context for topic shifts, long-running dialogues can be divided into distinct topic or emotional segments.
-When a conversation changes substantially in content or tone, persona-specific adjustments should be partially reset to avoid contamination of future outputs. reminder of the safeguards like rules in the systemprompt so they don't get watered down.
+When a conversation changes substantially in content or tone, persona-specific adjustments should be partially reset to avoid contamination of future outputs.

+A simplified first step could be to simply restate the safeguards or rules defined in the system prompt periodically so they don't get watered down as the context grows.

 **7. Paradox & Manipulation Detection**